berdal84/Mageek-Java/README.md

 # Mageek (Java)

-Mageek is an ImageJ Plugin to process microscop images files in Fiji.
+Mageek is an ImageJ Plugin to process microscope images files in Fiji.

 Mageek use ImageJ and Bio-Format to:
 - open multi series